Sovima/fabric-docs/docs/data-engineering/delta-fsck-repair-table.md

 ## How will the data be affected?

-There are two options (based on the `spark.databricks.delta.fsck.missingDVsResolution` config) for what might happen when missing deletion vectors are found:
+There are two options (based on the `spark.databricks.delta.fsck.missingDeletionVectorsMode` config) for what might happen when missing deletion vectors are found:
 - By default, the command throws an exception when a missing deletion vector is found.
 In this case, no changes get committed so the table is unchanged.
 - The second option is the deletion vector is deleted from the delta log and the accosiated parquet file is unchanged.
 In this scenario, we might see the deleted entries come back, or we might see duplicate entries (if an entry was updated).